carlosvegag1/carlosvegag1/README.md

           <img src="https://img.shields.io/badge/Code-GitHub-4A4A4A?style=for-the-badge&logo=github&logoColor=black&labelColor=FFCC4D">
         </a>
       </p>
-      <p>📊 What are the most dangerous weeks, days or hours to drive in Madrid?</p>
+      <p>What are the most dangerous weeks, days or hours to drive in Madrid?</p>
     </div>
   </td>
 </tr>